Geological-logo

 I have never seen an actual eruption; the inquisitive, scientific part of me would love to witness one (at a safe distance).
 On my doorstep are three extinct stratovolcanoes 2-3 million years old.
 An hour and a half drive south puts me smack in the middle of the Taupo Volcanic Zone that, historically and prehistorically is prone to cataclysmic, explosive fits.
 The same travel time north and I’m in the Auckland volcanic field, the most recent eruption there being about 600 years ago.
 I have seen the products of volcanism – the quiet effusive types, explosive and cataclysmic events; some as old as 2 billion years, others much more recent.

-Here are some other posts on volcanics and volcaniclastics.
+Here are some other posts on volcanoes, volcanics and volcaniclastics that have additional images

 Volcanics in outcrop: Lava flows